A horse is a false hope for victory;

 Nor does it deliver anyone by its great strength.

-Several years ago, my husband and I had occasion to visit Pershing County, Nevada and, while there, decided to explore.
+More than a decade ago, my husband and I had occasion to visit Pershing County, Nevada and, while there, decided to explore.
 We enjoyed the region and began to return regularly.
 Rosebud Canyon in the Kamma Mountains became a favorite destination and from there we gradually increased our explorations of the Kamma range, as well as the adjoining Lava Beds and Seven Troughs.
 The Kamma Mountains lie west of Winnemucca and north of Lovelock in a desert wilderness region of Pershing County.

 When we began our sojourns in the Nevada desert, news drifted to me of wild horse round-ups and opposition from protesters.
 I attempted to sort out the controversy: events, timelines, laws.
 Eventually I gained a sense of which sources I could trust and high on that list was Laura Leigh, founder of Wild Horse Education.
 But while Leigh’s writings and photographs were revelatory, I still felt an uneasy disconnect.
 I needed a touchstone, a starting point, where I could begin to form a story of my own.
 Then came an opportunity to crystallize my research.